mohammadtamizi/aws-demo/README.md

 ⚠️ **Important**: This is a demo project not intended for production use.

 - This repository contains dependencies with known security vulnerabilities (identified by `npm audit`).
-- These vulnerabilities primarily exist in transitive dependencies of the Clerk authentication system and some older packages.
+- These vulnerabilities primarily exist in transitive dependencies of various packages.
 - Since this is a temporary demonstration project that doesn't store sensitive user data, we've documented these issues rather than implementing breaking changes.

 For details on security considerations and the approach taken for this demo, please see [SECURITY.md](SECURITY.md).